SttApollo/coaching-program-automation/docs/governance.md

 **In scope:** This document covers the scheduling automation workflow, its integrations (n8n Cloud, Google Calendar, Google Sheets, Google Drive, Google Apps Script, Trello, Anthropic API), and the operational practices around it.

-**Out of scope:** Payment processing, health data, session content and coaching notes, and downstream email delivery.
-The workflow generates an email draft — the coordinator sends the actual email manually after the coach approves it.
+**Out of scope:** Payment processing, session content and coaching notes, and downstream email delivery.
+The workflow generates an email draft — the operator sends the actual email manually after the coach approves it.

 ---